310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/prologue.md

 <!-- more -->

 {% note narration %}
-**Translation Note:** Chiaki talks in an informal/masculine manner with a lot of drama added to it.
+**Translation Note:** Chiaki talks in an informal/masculine manner with a dramatic feel added to it.
 But in various parts of this story, he breaks his usual speech pattern, mostly from being spooked.
 {% endnote %}

 {% note narration %}